-A million users on the average are being added to social media platforms daily.
+Tonnes of users are being added to social media platforms daily.
 They are constantly bombarded with lots of content and contacts which they sift through to find things of interest to them.
 The engaging and informational users tend to stand out and generate larger followings.
 Why?
 It’s the same reason why you would watch an engaging show and not watch a boring one.
 Popular channels and shows have large fan bases because they are of high interest to a large number of consumers engaged by them.

 “People expect to find your business on social media and want to hear from you about your business on social media”

 Remember that providing valuable content is the cornerstone of a successful social media strategy.
-Experts tend to be in the position to provide value added content in their respective industries.
-There are medical doctors, lawyers and business professionals that are journalists who weigh in on issues related to their industries on the cable networks they represent.
+Experts tend to be in a position to provide value-added content in their respective industries.
+There are medical doctors, lawyers, and business professionals who are journalists who weigh in on issues related to their industries on the cable networks they represent.
 Sometime in the near future, businesses will have to start hiring subject matter experts to represent them on social media.
-Hospitals will be looking to hire doctors with journalism or broadcasting backgrounds, because a social media manager cannot be taking medical questions on a live video stream.
+Hospitals will be looking to hire doctors with journalism or broadcasting backgrounds because a social media manager cannot be taking medical questions on a live video stream.

-So as you’re reflecting on 2016 and tweaking your 2017 goals be sure to have a network plan.
-Make sure your channel is on and engaging!
-Constant posts that are valuable and relevant to your business, industry, company culture etc. are ways to keep your audience engaged and informed.
+So as you’re reflecting on tweaking your goals be sure to have a network plan.
+Make sure your channel is active and engaging!
+Constant posts that are valuable and relevant to your business, industry, company culture, etc. are ways to keep your audience engaged and informed.
 This will make them turn to you when they need a product or service you are offering.